tupperkion/Steamworks/README.md

 ## `WebSocketTableServer`

 The `WebSocketTableServer` behaves similarly to the wpilib NetworkTables server.
 Initialize it with a name (for logging purposes), and a port.
 This will host a local server listening on `port`, which clients can connect to.
-[More info](WebSocketTable.md).
+[What is a WebSocketTable and how do I use it?](WebSocketTable.md)

 ### Dashboard